djccarew/sno-on-vmware-ansible/README.md

   ![Polling Task](images/polling-script.png)
   <sub><sub>Figure 1.
 Polling the Assisted Installer</sub></sub>

-Login to the Azure portal and browse your Azure resources [here](https://portal.azure.com/#home).

-Login to the Assisted Installer portal [here](https://console.redhat.com/openshift/assisted-installer/clusters) to see more granular progress updates:
+Login to the Assisted Installer portal  to see more granular progress updates:

 i.
 Select the corresponding cluster